Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 18\. {% endblock content %}

-{{ form.as_p }} is used to render the crispy form.
+The tag {{ form.as_p }} is used to render the crispy form.

 ### Utilities

-The application code for image processing was placed in
-\`utilities.py.\` This strategy offers many advantages.
+The application code for image processing was placed in \`utilities.py\` This strategy offers many advantages.
 Secondly, isolating the image processing logic from the core application code enables better code structure.
 Second, it allows the reuse of the code across other application components.
 Thirdly, testing is simpler because the image processing functionality can be tested separately from the rest of the programme.

-haarcascades are pre-trained classifiers that are used to detect objects in images.\
-The identity project used haarcascade_frontalface_default.xml to detect faces in images
+Haarcascades are pre-trained classifiers that are used to detect objects in images.
+The identity project used haarcascade_frontalface_default.xml to detect faces in images.

 ### Constants and File Paths